Amanda J. Peters

 Areas of expertise: legal research and writing, criminal law and procedure, and mental health law

 Amanda Peters joined the South Texas College of Law faculty in 2007.
-She teaches Legal Research and Writing, and Criminal Litigation Drafting.
+She teaches Legal Research and Writing, Texas Criminal Procedure, and Criminal Litigation Drafting.
 Prior to joining the faculty, Professor Peters worked at the Harris County District Attorney's Office in Houston where roughly half of her career centered on litigation and the other half centered on appellate practice.
 Over the course of her career, she tried 40 jury trials and authored 182 appellate briefs.
 Professor Peters also worked as a criminal defense attorney, representing clients at the trial court level and on appeal before beginning her work at South Texas.
 She has spoken and written on legal research and writing, criminal law and procedure, mental health law, therapeutic jurisprudence, and human trafficking.